pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### About Services

-Services within Home Assistant are how changes are made to the system and its devices.
+Services within Open Peer Power are how changes are made to the system and its devices.
 Services can be used to turn lights on and off, set thermostats and a whole number of other things.
-Home Assistant supplies a single interface to all these disparate services that take arbitrary parameters.
-AppDaemon provides the `call_service()` function to call into Home Assistant and run a service.
+Open Peer Power supplies a single interface to all these disparate services that take arbitrary parameters.
+AppDaemon provides the `call_service()` function to call into Open Peer Power and run a service.
 In addition, it also provides convenience functions for some of the more common services making calling them a little easier.

 ### call_service()